Dealing with Paraglider Deflations

-Most paragliders you meet will have a few deflation survival stories under their belt.
-Oftentimes they begin the same way: riding thermals and watching the picturesque landscape unfurl as far as the eye can see when suddenly it happens.
+Even most experienced paragliders have a few of their own deflation survival stories.
+Often times they begin the same way: riding thermals and watching the picturesque landscape unfurl as far as the eye can see when suddenly it happens.
 The tip of your wing folds over, and all you can hear is the wind rushing in your ears as your glider plummets to the ground.
-Keeping a cool head during a deflation is definitely easier said than done, but the right preparation and mind-frame can help you maneuver out of the drop and start regaining altitude.
+Keeping a cool head during paraglider deflations is definitely easier said than done, but the right preparation and mind frame can help you manoeuvre out of the drop and start regaining altitude.

 1. Turn or Be Turned

-If theres any advice that can help you survive 90% of deflations, its this: turn or be turned.
-When part of your wing deflates, its tempting to try and refill it with air as soon as possible.
-But if youre not careful, getting caught with a deflation in a thermal can lead to a quick downward spiral in the literal sense.
+If there’s any advice that can help you survive 90% of paraglider deflations, it’s this: turn or be turned.
+When part of your wing deflates, it’s tempting to try and refill it with air as soon as possible.
+But if you’re not careful, getting caught with deflation in a thermal can lead to a quick downward spiral in the literal sense.
 Instead, shift your weight hard so that your glider turns in the direction of the inflated side of your wing.
-This will not only salvage the air you have left, but also keep your glider from losing too much altitude.
+This will not only salvage the air you have left but also keep your glider from losing too much altitude.

 2. Study the Wing